arjav0703/redis/README.md

 # Using the WAIT command
 redis-cli WAIT 1 1000 # waits for 1 replica to acknowledge that it is synced with the master within 1000 ms

+# Using the XADD and XRANGE commands to work with streams
+redis-cli XADD stream_key 0-1 temperature 95
+redis-cli XADD other_stream_key 0-2 humidity 97

+redis-cli XREAD streams stream_key other_stream_key 0-0 0-1

 ```
 ### Features
 - In-memory key-value store